There is no grief like the grief that does not speak.

 This is also one of the few Tarot cards in the Waite-Smith deck in which the central figure is of uncertain gender – pointing to the universal nature of this situation.

-Obviously a card of grief, it may depict the burdens we sometimes feel we must bear alone, and which rise before us in our dark hours.
+Obviously a card of grief, the Nine of Swords may depict the burdens we sometimes feel we must bear alone, and which rise before us in our dark hours.
 This card often speaks to our suffering on behalf of those we love, not just our own pain or fear.

 Perhaps the person shown has had a terrible premonition in her or his dreams.
 Perhaps s/he feels regret, guilt or doubt concerning a loved one.
-Or perhaps it is just a deep awareness of loneliness and isolation.
+Or perhaps it is the intimate experience of life’s loneliness and isolation.

-I believe that those of us who are intuitively open are being impacted deeply by the enormous changes now occurring around us.
+I believe that those of us who are intuitively open are being impacted profoundly by the enormous changes now occurring around us.

 You know it.
 I know it.
 No wonder we might be having trouble sleeping.

-The Nine of Swords, as unhappy as it is, is an invitation to get real.
+The Nine of Swords, as unhappy as it is, is a demand to get real.

 If you are sensitive to the cries of the world, the first step is to acknowledge and understand that this is so.
-And, despite the fact that it is painful sometimes, realize it is a gift to still feel in a world so seemingly intent on denial and numbness.
+And, despite the fact that it is often painful, let us realize it is a gift to still feel in a world so seemingly intent on denial, distraction, and numbness.